dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/oracle-profile.md

 dbt-oracle can be installed via the Python Package Index (PyPI) using pip

-    pip install -U dbt-oracle
+    pip install dbt-oracle

 You will need Oracle client driver installed.
 Check this [link](https://cx-oracle.readthedocs.io/en/latest/user_guide/installation.html) for the installation guide for your operating system

 ## Connecting to Oracle Database

 Define the following mandatory parameters as environment variables and refer them in the connection profile using [env_var](https://docs.getdbt.com/reference/dbt-jinja-functions/env_var) jinja function.
-Optionally, you can also define these directly in the `profiles.yml` file.
+Optionally, you can also define these directly in the `profiles.yml` file, but this is not recommended

 ```bash
 export DBT_ORACLE_USER=<username>